 - (1) All developments that generate significant amounts of movement should be supported by a Transport Statement or Assessment.
 This should consider whether opportunities for sustainable transport modes have been taken up, whether safe and suitable access to the site can be achieved for all people, and whether improvements can be undertaken that cost effectively limit the significant impacts of the development.
-It is recommended that preapplication dialogue with the highways authorities takes place at the earliest stages in development proposals to clarify the nature and significance of transport issues. - (2) All developments which generate significant amounts of movement should have a Travel Plan detailing provision for sustainable transport movements (pedestrian and cycle provision and public/community transport); safe and secure layouts; incorporation of facilities for plugin and other low emission vehicles where feasible; and that consideration has been given to the needs of disabled people by all modes of transport. - (3) Where appropriate, walking and cycling facilities will be expected to be incorporated into development proposals at the outset of the process.
-Such facilities will need to be safe, convenient to use and well connected to other parts of the settlement to attract significant usage. - (4) The extent of Long Marston, Snitterfield and Wellesbourne airfields is defined on the Proposals Map in the Stratford-on-Avon District Local Plan Review (see Inset Maps 5.7, 5.8 and 5.9). - (5) Whilst none of the airfields located within the District are covered by official safeguarding maps issued by the Civil Aviation Authority (CAA), informal safeguarding arrangements have been in place for a number of years in respect of both Wellesbourne and Long Marston airfields.
+It is recommended that preapplication dialogue with the highways authorities takes place at the earliest stages in development proposals to clarify the nature and significance of transport issues. - (2) All developments which generate significant amounts of movement, including all proposals where there is expected to be a material impact on the Strategic Road Network, should have a Travel Plan detailing provision for sustainable transport movements (pedestrian and cycle provision and public/community transport); safe and secure layouts; incorporation of facilities for plug-in and other low emission vehicles where feasible; and that consideration has been given to the needs of disabled people by all modes of transport. - (3) Where appropriate, walking and cycling facilities will be expected to be incorporated into development proposals at the outset of the process.
+Such facilities will need to be safe, convenient to use and well connected to other parts of the settlement to attract significant usage. - (4) The extent of Long Marston, Snitterfield and Wellesbourne airfields is defined on the Proposals Map in the Stratford-on-Avon District Local Plan Review (see Inset Maps 5.7, 5.8 and 5.9).

+- (5) Whilst none of the airfields located within the District are covered by official safeguarding maps issued by the Civil Aviation Authority (CAA), informal safeguarding arrangements have been in place for a number of years in respect of both Wellesbourne and Long Marston airfields.
 In accordance with the advice set out in ODPM circular 01/2003 non-official safeguarding maps are in place for these airfields together with an agreed consultation procedure.
-The general advice contained in Circular 01/2003 applies to 'non-officially' safeguarded airfields as well as those with official safeguarding from the CAA.
+The general advice contained in Circular 01/2003 applies to 'non-officially' safeguarded airfields as well as those with official safeguarding from the CAA. - (6) Any proposals for broadband infrastructure under Part F of the policy should be assessed to ensure that they are fit for purpose and capable of being upgraded and/or expanded in future as appropriate.
+Provision should ideally be provided on a wholesale basis to allow a range of ISPs to provide services.
+CSW Broadband Project and its successors will provide assistance in assessing Connectivity Statements and will provide information on local access points and the development of the strategic network.

 Responsible agencies Stratford-on-Avon District Council, Warwickshire County Council, Town and Parish Councils, Highways Agency, transport operators Delivery mechanism The policy will be delivered by the determination of planning applications and associated developer contributions for relevant applications, together with co-operative working between the District and County Councils and other partners.
-Funding Developer contributions (S106, S278 and CIL), WCC, Highways Agency, LEP, transport operators Timescale Throughout the plan period Risk If the policy is not applied it could result in a worsening in traffic congestion and a failure to maximise opportunities for travel by sustainable modes of transport.
-Monitoring indicators Number of Travel Plans completed and the extent to which they have been implemented.
-Percentage of residents finding it easy to access key local services.
-Value of developer contributions towards sustainable transport.
-Sustainability indicators relating to transport, climate change and to reducing barriers to those living in rural areas are applicable to this policy.
-Extent of coverage of areas enabled for superfast broadband services.
+Funding Funding Developer contributions (S106, S278 and CIL), WCC, Highways Agency, LEP, transport operators Timescale Throughout the plan period Risk If the policy is not applied it could result in a worsening in traffic congestion and a failure to maximise opportunities for travel by sustainable modes of transport.
+Monitoring indicators Number of Travel Plans completed and the extent to which they have been implemented. • Percentage of residents finding it easy to access key local services. • Value of developer contributions towards sustainable transport. • Sustainability indicators relating to transport, climate change and to reducing barriers to those living in rural areas are applicable to this policy. • Extent of coverage of areas enabled for superfast broadband services.